AJRicketts-Rogers/Order_Generation/README.md

    ```

 2. **Install the dependencies:**

+   Ensure you have Python 3.10.11 to avoid issues with lxml installation.

-   Make sure you have the latest Microsoft C++ Build Tools installed before running the following command as this is a lxml dependency
+   Otherwise, if installation issues with lxml, make sure you have the latest Microsoft C++ Build Tools installed before running the following command as this is a lxml dependency
    ```https://visualstudio.microsoft.com/visual-cpp-build-tools/```

    See this post for installation instructions
    ```https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst```

    ```bash
    pip install -r requirements.txt